 “Regarding digital weapons, the Russian doctrine is clear: it places the cyber dimension and the informational component on the same level”.
 Namely for this last category: propaganda, subversion and disinformation.
 “A whole technical palette is cheerfully employed today, initially targeting Ukraine then, perhaps later, targeting Western adversaries”, quotes the researcher.

-He also adds the possibility that cybercriminal networks will join the Russian forces, with an increased deployment of ransomware and great diplomatic and military difficulty in identifying the perpetrators: “technically, there would always be a small percentage of doubts about the decision maker, and great difficulties in proving the organic link with the Kremlin”.
+He also adds the possibility that cybercriminal networks will join the Russian forces, with an increased deployment of ransomware and great diplomatic and military difficulty in identifying the perpetrators: “technically, there would always be a small percentage of doubts regarding the decision maker, and great difficulties in proving the organic link with the Kremlin”.
 Without forgetting that the world of Russian cybercrime has evolved very quickly in recent years from isolated and poorly organized hackers to a very professional system where the structures are close to “VSEs-SMEs or specialized start-ups”, analyzed Rayna Stamboliyska.
-“At REvil, for example, there were at least ten developers, not counting the members who deal with support functions, after-sales service or even marketing. »
+“At REvil, for example, there were at least ten developers, not counting the members who deal with support functions, following-sales service or even marketing. »

 “I don’t believe in a cyber Pearl Harbor or a digital Fukushima”